 Is Niger Safe?

-The Canadian Government warns about travelling to Niger because of risk of kidnapping, armed robbery, terrorism and other crimes.
+The Canadian government warns citizens about travelling to Niger because of risk of kidnapping, armed robbery, terrorism and other crimes.

 Travellers should to be vigilant, especially at the border with Mali, the Diffa region and in the Lake Chad Basin area.